 About the course

-The MPhil examines the Sinitic tradition and its adaptations in Korea and Japan.
+The MPhil examines the Sinitic tradition and its development and adaptations in China, Korea and Japan.
 It will appeal to students wishing to develop an intimate knowledge of the region for academic purposes or as preparation for careers in museology, libraries, journalism, diplomacy, international banking, business, law, government service, secondary education or non-governmental organisations.

 In the first year, you will prepare a 2,000-word essay every two weeks.

 You should have some proficiency in an East Asian language (Chinese, Korean or Japanese).
 A three-hour qualifying examination in a modern language is held at the end of the third term.
-If your proficiency in your main language is not up to academic standards you will prepare for the examination in that language.
+If your proficiency in your main language is not up to academic standards you will prepare for an examination in that language.
 If on arrival your proficiency is up to academic standards you will choose a different modern East Asian language for research purposes and prepare for the examination in the selected language.

 In the second year, you will spend a good portion of your time researching and writing your dissertations.